fortinet-fortisoar/solution-pack-employee-onboarding/docs/contents.md

 | Microsoft Active Directory | Helps directly query AD to retrieve information about users, groups, and computers, in an organization, by using the Lightweight Directory Access Protocol (LDAP). |
 | MySQL | MySQL Connector allows different database operations with MySQL. |
 | SSH | Steps that use an ssh connection.
 Including sftp and remote code execution. |
-Note : All Credentials used with the above connectors must have the required privileges to perform the actions they are meant to do (add user, disable user...etc)

 ## Global Variable